How to Grind Coffee Beans Without a Grinder: 6 Simple Ways

 So there you have it: how to grind coffee without a grinder.
 With the availability and superior quality of fresh whole-bean coffee, grinding your beans can soon become an irreplaceable part of your morning ritual.
 However, in a pinch, many tools available in your kitchen offer a great way to brew a freshly ground cup of coffee.
 Just remember to strive for consistency in grind size, don’t overheat your beans if you use a blender, and make sure you have a large workspace if you’re using hand tools.

 Do you have any other ways to grind beans without a grinder?
 What is your experience with these methods?
 Let us know in the comments below.

 Yes, you can grind coffee in a blender.
 Essentially, a blender is just a motor-driven, spinning blade (much like a blade grinder).
 Though these blades come in different shapes and sizes, it doesn’t matter much with coffee.
 As discussed in the article, however, a blender can run the risk of overheating the oils in your coffee, causing it to go stale more quickly.
 Grind in bursts, and shake the blender from side to side to help distribute the grinds evenly.

 Can you grind coffee in a food processor?

-Yes, you can grind coffee in a food processor.
+Yes, you can grind your coffee beans in a processor or any food processing apparatus that comes with a blade.
 You can use it to get a medium-fine grind with some consistency if you practice a bit.
 Let the processor go to work on your beans for a few minutes and you’ll get a medium-fine grind.
-This is perfect for most pour over brew methods, but it is a little too fine for a standard drip coffee maker.
+This is perfect for most pour over brew methods, but it is a little too fine for a standard dripper.
 You can use this grind in a drip brewer, but it will give your coffee a stronger, more pungent flavor.
 To compensate, try slightly shortening your brew time or lowering the brew temperature.